 Chia Hardware Costs

 First, we have to make a decision.
 Do you have space/capacity for gear (like a house) or are you confined more to a smaller footprint (apartment)?
 If you can go the route of enterprise gear, this is much preferred as it is geared for longevity of operations, engineered to provide proper airflow, and more resilient to typical hardware issues.
 There is a downside to this, and that is noise.
 You cannot alter the audio output of a NetApp disk shelf, and while they are not “loud,” you do not want to live in the same room as one.
-Hence the garage, extra room or basement.
+Hence, the garage, extra room or basement would be better choices to setup your Chia farm.
 Often you get these in a house layout, but some cool condos and apartments have garage space as well.
 Note the issue is NOT electrical capacity at a circuit?
 That is because farming Chia is not an energy intensive operation.
 300 – 400 watts can farm a PiB.
 Given the issues we see around electrical costs this should be a part of every crypto operation’s goals, and it aids in long term viability of a Chia operation vs, say, a Bitcoin ASIC operation.

 Enterprise Chia Farm Template